 The Missouri River intersects with the Mississippi River roughly 20 miles north of St Louis, Missouri.
 It flows southeast from Montana to Missouri.
 The Mississippi River starts in Minnesota and runs all the way down the Midwest until it meets the Missouri River in the state of Missouri.
 Here, both rivers merge and then flow through Arkansas, Tennessee, Mississippi, and Louisiana.
 The mouth then opens into the Gulf of Mexico, about a hundred miles south of New Orleans!

-The Missouri River is home to over 25 distinct species of wildlife!
+The Missouri River is home to more than 25 distinct species of wildlife!
 You can find many diverse types of fish and amphibians.
 This river is also a pathway for many different species of birds, most importantly the American bald eagle!
-You can even find over 12 different types of snakes and turtles along the river.
+You can even find more than 12 different types of snakes and turtles along the river.
 Large mammals such as foxes, black bears, grizzly bears, and coyotes call the Missouri River home.
 It also hosts many different species of small mammals such as mice, squirrels, and prairie dogs!

 Not only has the Missouri River been used for traveling, water usage, and drainage for many years, but it has also been used for hunting and fishing.
 This river is a habitat for many varied species of fish, the most popular being the bluegill, crappie, trout, and catfish.
 On rare occasions, bull sharks have swum from the Gulf of Mexico, up the Mississippi through the Missouri River.
 They have even been found in St Louis, Missouri, a landlocked state where sharks are non-existent!